By submitting this form, you agree to be contacted via the information given through email, phone call, or text message.

 • Clamminess and sweating

-Establishing Your Veterans Disability Claim
+Establishing a PTSD VA Rating for Your Disability Claim

 The VA applies its ratings system for psychological conditions as follows:

-• 100% --; With a 100% disability rating, the VA considers the veteran to have Total Occupational and Social Impairment and is considered to be unable to perform everyday tasks as a result of the psychological disorder.
+• 100%, With a 100% disability rating, the VA considers the veteran to have Total Occupational and Social Impairment and is considered to be unable to perform everyday tasks as a result of the psychological disorder.
 In some cases the individual may experience frequent hallucinations, engage in delusional thinking, or possibly be in danger of hurting themselves or others.

 VA Disability Ratings With Multiple Psychological Conditions